Puppy feeding guide and schedule

 When puppies reach around 90% of their expected adult weight, their nutritional requirements change from a diet that promotes growth to a maintenance diet.
 For small breeds this may occur from age nine to 12 months; for large breeds, from 12 to 18 months.

-Puppy food Q&A
+Puppy feeding Q&A

 New puppy owners tend to have lots of questions about the best dog diet, healthy puppy food and healthy puppy weight.
 While we cannot give specific food advice, we can provide some general feeding guidelines that will help you in raising a healthy puppy.